 503 CMR 2.00, the Board shall review the matter for which the Claimant is seeking Reconsideration and on the basis of such review reconsider the matter and take action as it deems appropriate under 503 CMR 2.00.

 The Board shall notify the Claimant in writing of the Board's determination pursuant to 503 CMR 2.16(4)(e) and such action shall constitute final action of the Board in response to the Request for Reconsideration for purposes of 503 CMR 2.12.
-A final action of the Board in response to a Request for Reconsideration is not eligible for further Board review.
+A final action of the Board in response to a Request for Reconsideration is not eligible except as a Conference pursuant to 503 CMR 2.18(7).
 The filing of a Request for Reconsideration is not a prerequisite to filing an action in court under

 M.G.L. c.
 21J, § 11 and 503 CMR 2.22.